 All those Saturday morning cartoons were secretly establishing an impulse to be surrounded by video displays.
 For a kid coming of age at the time color television was capturing the imagination of Americans, there was something subliminal transmitted to John Greene: a destiny in the audiovisual business.

-As something Greene has spent a lot of time thinking about over time, it’s the clearest indication that from early on, technology was a calling.
-Of course it wasn’t until years later that his career was set in motion.
+As something Greene has spent a lot of time thinking about, it’s the clearest indication that from early on, technology was a calling.
+Of course, it wasn’t until years later that his career was set in motion.

 Like many of the early pioneers of AV integration, “my career was my college,” he recounted.
 After a very brief stint as a Jersey Shore radio DJ, Greene started working as a truck driver.
 It wasn’t long before he was progressing through the ranks and really started his career at the technology distributor Peirce Phelps.
 In a small division dedicated to AV sales, he spent his early years building television studios.

 He credits his start down the track of AV under the mentorship of Peirce operations manager Mike Glen, who taught him—quite simply—how to handle everything.
 “He was willing to see the talent or see in my capability and watch out and almost be a father to me.”

 He also took in valuable lessons from Dennis Egan, who spent his first six months as vice president at Peirce talking to employees without making any changes.
 Then, “He fed our own words back to us, and implemented policy,” Greene recounted.
 “I’ve learned that that’s a wonderful way to approach situations—to listen.”

 Yet another savvy Peirce vice president advised Greene nonchalantly that he could be whatever he wanted.
 Although, the advice was received flatly at the time, “No truer words have I ever heard,” Greene said.

 “In our industry, you can come in as an installer and end up as the director of technical services.”